John Brown's raiders: Recruits

 † ¶ Lewis Sheridan Leary, 24, was freed by his white father and was a harness maker.
 Leary was from Oberlin, Ohio.
 "He said before he died that he enlisted with Capt.
 Brown for the insurrection at a fair held in Lorraine County, Ohio, and received the money to pay his expenses."
 He was stationed in the rifle factory with Kagi.
 He was mortally wounded while trying to escape across the Shenandoah River.
-John Anthony Copeland was his nephew and Langston Hughes was his grandson.
+John Anthony Copeland was his nephew, and Langston Hughes was his wife's grandson from a subsequent marriage.
 There is a cenotaph memorial in Oberlin, Ohio.